-The Divison of Cancer Prevention and Control Research (DCPCR) undertakes activities to strengthen its ties to local governmental health departments and community-based agencies in the dissemination of cancer-related information, community capacity-building and the enhancement of community-based participatory research efforts.
-These activities reach out to underserved low-income and ethnic minority communities and encourage their participation and involvement in setting research agendas.
+The Center for Cancer Prevention and Control Research (CPCR) undertakes activities to strengthen its ties to local governmental health departments and community-based agencies in the dissemination of cancer-related information, community capacity-building and the enhancement of community-partnered research efforts.
+These activities reach out to underserved low-income and ethnic minority communities and encourage their participation and involvement in setting research priorities.

 UCLA Kaiser Permanente Center for Health Equity

 A significant portion of the CPCR’s outreach and capacity building activities are carried out through The UCLA Kaiser Permanente Center for Health Equity (the Center), which is physically housed within the CPCR.
 The Center works to eliminate health inequities in communities throughout Los Angeles County and across the United States.
 The Center catalyzes advancements in cancer prevention and treatment with proactive population-based health interventions to address health inequalities.
 Our work begins with engaging community partners to identify their greatest needs and continues with training local organizations to lead the interventions themselves.

 This approach ensures that the skills needed to improve the overall well-being of populations stay in the communities long after the intervention program is completed.
 Programs led by the Center are broadly collaborative, leveraging both community residents and community assets—from promotoras (community health workers) to churches—to be certain that interventions address the right issues and reach the right people.
 While many research centers focus only on identifying and describing our nation’s greatest health disparities, this “center without walls” engages academia, government, non-profit organizations and community partners in order to improve health across the lifespan.